PEI09-25-26/Microsite/docs/Weeks/index.md

 # Weeks

 Welcome to the weeks resume!
-Here is the important information about each week.
+Here is the important information discussed in the weakly meetings.